django-hurricane/django-hurricane.github.io/custom-checks.md

 ~~~

 Now we need to register this check, so that Django can use it in its check logic.
 Note that we register the check with the tag `hurricane`, as Hurricane only runs check with that tag.
+Additionally we need to set `deploy=True`, so that the check will not be run at every management command.
-Your `apps/components/apps.py` should have following content:
+Your `apps/components/apps.py` should have the following content:

 ~~~python
 # apps/components/apps.py